Codex CLI Custom Model Providers: The Complete Configuration Guide

 model_provider = "proxy"

 Every custom provider lives under [model_providers.<id>] in your config.toml.
-Here is the complete set of configuration keys51:
+The complete set of configuration keys51:

 | Key | Type | Description |